GENUKI Maintainers' Pages

 Maintainers must not introduce new topic terms unilaterally, and should take care to position information at the most appropriate locality level, and in the right locality context.

 All pages on a given server relating to a particular country, county, or town/parish must be held in a directory with the same name as that country, county, or town/parish.
-The opening page for each country, county, or town/parish should normally be in a file called "index.html", although this name depends on the webserver software running the machine holding the pages.
-On Unix systems the default page loaded when the reader specifies just a directory name is "index.html".
+The opening page for each country, county, or town/parish should normally be in a file called "index.html", or "index.shtml", although this name depends on the webserver software running the machine holding the pages.
+When a web browser addresses just a directory name the web server returns a page with the default name of "index.html", or "index.shtml".

-Each town/parish page must be the default file ("index.html" on most servers) in its own directory which should be a sub-directory of the county directory.
+Each town/parish page must be the default file in its own directory which should be a sub-directory of the county directory.
 The directory name should be the town/parish name in full (omitting spaces and with the first character of each word capitalized), e.g., "genuki.org.uk/big/eng/SOM/NetherStowey/index.html" (a URL should omit "index.html").

 Country and county pages must include an alphabetized list of links to their counties and towns/parishes for which information is available.
 See the skeleton county page for more detail.